-Since usually e is used as the base of an exponential, most scientific and graphing calculators have a button that can calculate powers of e, usually labeled e^x .
+Because e is often used as the base of an exponential, most scientific and graphing calculators have a button that can calculate powers of e, usually labeled e^x .
 Some computer software instead defines a function exp(x), where $exp(x) = e^x$.

-Because e arises when compounding frequency gets big, e allows us to define continuous growth and is also one of our basic toolkit functions $f(x) = e^x$
+Because e arises when the time between compounds becomes very small, e allows us to define continuous growth and allows us to define a new toolkit function, $f(x) = e^x$.

-Continuous Growth Equation

-Continuous Growth can be calculated using the formula
+Continuous Growth Formula Continuous Growth can be calculated using the formula $f(x) = ae^{rx}$ where a is the starting amount r is the continuous growth rate

-$$f(x) = ae^{rx}$$

-a is the starting amount

-r is the continuous growth rate

-This type of equation is commonly used when describing quantities that change continuously, like chemical reactions, growth of large populations, and radioactive decay.
+This type of equation is commonly used when describing quantities that change more or less continuously, like chemical reactions, growth of large populations, and radioactive decay.